THE CALL OF BOUNDLESS COMPASSION

 大 悲 無 倦 常 照 我

-Saying the Buddha’s Name (南 無 阿 彌 陀 佛 – Namo Amida Butsu), that embodies Amida Buddha’s Primal Vow, is our sincere response to His Call of Boundless Compassion.
+Saying the Buddha’s Name (南 無 阿 彌 陀 佛 – Namo Amida Butsu), that embodies Amida Buddha’s Primal Vow, is our sincere response, in deep gratitude for the Compassionate Call from the Tathagata of Immeasurable Light and Life.
 Through the power of the Vow, the Buddha’s infinite merits and virtues are equally bestowed on us, for our going forth to the Pure Land of Peace and Bliss…

-“Extremely evil persons should just Say The Name of The Buddha
+“Extremely evil persons should just Say the Buddha’s Name

 Who has already grasped and embraced me